Feeding the Senior Quarter Horse

 Due to improvements in veterinary care and nutrition, horses routinely live to 25-30 years of age, some into their 40s.
 It’s not uncommon to see horses in their late teens and 20s performing at high levels.
 The key is that we need to treat horses as individuals.
 So when is a “senior” feed required?

-Answer: It’s time to switch to senior feed when your horse can no longer maintain good body condition on a normal hay and grain diet.
+Even if the calendar indicates it might be time to start treating your equine partner to senior feed, the time to switch to senior feed is when your horse can no longer maintain good body condition on a normal hay and grain diet.

 Signs that a senior horse may need a senior diet include: